nfalquet/thunderbird-openpgp/jekyll/index.md

 > Proposal B is much better.
 I can choose if I want encryption to be on
 > or not in general.
 If choose encryption to be off by default, I can still
 > turn it on for some people.
-Having these 2 options is more clearer and
+Having these 2 options is more clear and
 > coherent.
 Likes the recipient preference dialog ("Never Encrypt").
 > ---&nbsp;P1